 - How, where, when, and from whom did you learn the traditional art form you wish to teach?
 How long have you been a practitioner of this art form?

-- What role does this art form play in your life?
-(I practice when I can, as much as possible, etc.)
+- What role does this art form play your life?
+(I practice it when I can, as much as possible, etc.)

 - Are you a member of the community/folk group within which the traditional art is practiced?

 - Since learning the traditional art, have you continually practiced it?
-Please explain if there have been interruptions in the practice.
+Please explain if there have been interruptions in your practice.

-- When and for whom did you perform or practice this tradition?
+- When and for whom do you perform or practice this tradition?

 - Have you previously taught the art form?
 When?
 How long?
 To whom?

 - What do you hope to achieve by teaching your traditional art?

 - Why do you believe the person whom you plan to teach will make a good Apprentice?